PriscillaBakradze/100-Days-of-Code/100 Days/Log.md

 ### ✨ Day 21: May 15, 2022.
 SUN

 ### Today's Progress:
-Continued studying and practicing my regular expressions on FreeCodeCamp.
+Continued studying and practicing regular expressions on FreeCodeCamp.

 ### Thoughts:
 Pretty easy so far!
 Tmrw I'll do more exercises as I finish the 3rd section - (Regex) of JavaScript course.